Skip to main content

 Mission and objectives

-EuroHPC aims to develop, deploy, extend and maintain in the EU a federated, secure and hyper-connected ecosystem of high-performance computing (HPC), quantum computing, services and data infrastructure.
+EuroHPC aims to develop, deploy, extend and maintain a federated, secure and hyper-connected ecosystem of high-performance computing (HPC), quantum computing, services and data infrastructure in the EU.

 It also supports the development and promotion of an innovative and competitive European HPC ecosystem, geared to the needs of users and based on a supply chain that ensures components, technologies and knowledge that limit the risk of interruptions.

-EuroHPC's mission is also to promote the use of supercomputing infrastructures to a large number of public and private users, supporting the development of HPC skills essential for European science and industry.
+EuroHPC's mission is also to promote the use of supercomputing infrastructures to a large number of public and private users, supporting the development of HPC skills that are essential for European science and industry.

-EuroHPC is aligned with the twin green and digital transitions and contributes to the pursuit of the 2030 digital goals enshrined in the "Digital Decade" vision.
+EuroHPC is aligned with the twin green and digital transitions and contributes to the pursuit of the digital goals for 2030, enshrined in the "Digital Decade" vision.

-To fulfill the mission and achieve the objectives defined in its Regulation, the EuroHPC JU develops its activities in six pillars defined in the multi-year strategic plan(MASP 2021-27):
+In order to fulfill its mission and achieve the objectives defined in its Regulations, the EuroHPC JU develops its activities on six pillars defined in the multi-year strategic plan(MASP 2021-27):

-- Technology: development of technologies and supply chains associated with HPC infrastructures (e.g. processors, interconnects), aiming at Europe's strategic autonomy and energy-efficient technologies.
+• Technology: development of technologies and supply chains associated with HPC infrastructures (e.g. processors, interconnects), with a view to Europe's strategic autonomy and energy-efficient technologies.

-- Use of supercomputers and skills: through the European network of skills centers (including the national EuroCC center) to stimulate the use of HPC infrastructures by all types of entities and to support training for advanced skills.
+• Use of supercomputers and skills: through the European network of skills centers (including the EuroCC national center) to stimulate the use of HPC infrastructures by all types of entities and to support advanced skills training.
 This includes Calls for access to EuroHPC supercomputers.

-- HPC infrastructure: support for the acquisition and upgrade of supercomputers in different performance categories (mid-range, petascale, exascale) and in the future post-exascale and quantum computers, which collectively constitute the EuroHPC supercomputer network.
+• HPC infrastructure: support for the acquisition and upgrade of supercomputers in different performance categories (mid-range, petascale, exascale) and in the future post-exascale and quantum computers, which collectively make up the EuroHPC supercomputer network.

-- International cooperation: with countries such as Japan and India in regions of the globe outside Europe, in addition to the states participating in the Partnership.
+• International cooperation: with countries such as Japan and India in regions of the globe outside Europe, in addition to the Partner States.

-European Union co-funding is provided through the Horizon Europe Framework Programme for research and innovation activities in technology, applications and international cooperation; through the Digital Europe Programme for activities associated with HPC infrastructures and competencies/skills; and through the CEF-Digital Programme for the federation activities of the European HPC network.
+European Union co-funding is provided through the Horizon Europe framework program for research and innovation activities in technology, applications and international cooperation; through the Digital Europe Program for activities associated with HPC infrastructures and skills; and through the CEF-Digital program for federation activities of the European HPC network.

-Access to the Partnership's European supercomputers is managed by the EuroHPC JU itself via Calls frequent access.
+Access to the Partnership's European supercomputers is managed by the EuroHPC JU itself through frequent access Calls .
 There are four main access methods:

 For more information on access methods, access policy and Frequently Asked Questions (FAQ), please visit this page.